 Hi, I am Amrita.
 Welcome to my blog.

-I have lived in Amsterdam since 2006.
-This is the longest I have continuously lived in one place, that is if you count out the brief stint in Singapore.
+I have been living in Amsterdam since 2006.
+This is the longest I have continuously lived in one place (that is if you count out the brief stint in Singapore).
+So, while I am currently based in Amsterdam I live a transnational life.

-Thus, as I admire the delicate flakiness of a poached kabeljauw, today, in an Amsterdam restaurant.
-I have had the privilege of gulfing down fried hamour while sitting on the deck of the Dubai Creek.
+Thus, as I admire the delicate flakiness of a poached kabeljauw, today, in an Amsterdam restaurant, I have had the privilege of gulfing down fried hamour while sitting on the deck of the Dubai Creek.
 Or for that matter, the wholesomeness, of devouring freshly caught pohola on a bed of steamed rice on a trawler in Chilika lake.
-(I could go on about this).
+I have a habit of cross-referencing them, building my own spread of sensory networks.
+Also, reminds me of that quote, the most international thing to do is to be local.

 Although the settings have transformed and environments have altered, I have grown to appreciate the multifariousness of experiences that life has presented me with.
-I hope through the blog, and through my workshops, I bring my enthusiasm for different cultures into practice, sharing how change feeds creativity.
+I hope through the blog, and through my workshops (I work as a diversity facilitator), I bring my enthusiasm for different cultures into practice, sharing how change feeds creativity, and how “the other” is not so mutant a character.

 I used to be a corporate communications specialist, then I became an academic, I have always remained a writer.
 I teach and I facilitate workshops on diversity.
 I enjoy teaching and coaching, and strongly believe in safe classrooms and active learning environments.
 I love discussing and researching on cultural mobility, inclusion, and representation.
 I like to draw and take pictures.
-I am an INTJ, a voracious reader, proud mother of an almost eleven-year-old, and an indulgent wife to my college sweetheart.
+I am an INTJ, a voracious reader, proud mother of an eleven-year-old whom I call Bambi on the blog (Bambi has food allergies so I often write about that on the blog), and an indulgent wife to my college sweetheart – Apoorva.

 My personal journey across several countries: India, United Arab Emirates, Mauritius, England, Singapore, and The Netherlands, entangles with the themes that I have dealt with in my PhD dissertation.
 Namely, the changes occurring from border crossing; in the definition of home, in the different understanding of gender, in self awareness and expression of sexuality, in complicated intersectionality, and in the representation of race and ethnicity.